Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 ### Problem Statement

 Feature tracking takes an input a sequence of images, representing a video taken by a camera.

-The goal is to not just detect keypoints in each frame, but to **follow** the points through the sequence.

-Instead of treating each frame as a brand new image, we would like to keep track of **which** points from the previous frame represent the same object as the current frame.
+The goal of feature tracking is to not just detect feature points in each frame, but to track the points through the sequence of frames.
+Specifically, instead of treating each frame as a brand new image, we would like to keep track of which points from the previous frame represent the same feature points in the current frame.

-_Single object tracking_ applies when we can make an assumption that each frame will contain the object we want to track exactly once.

-_Multiple object tracking_ applies when there could be any number of objects in each frame, such as a crowd of people on a busy street.
+_**Single object tracking**_ applies when we can make an assumption that each frame will contain the object we want to track exactly once.
+Meanehile, _**multiple object tracking**_ applies when there could be any number of objects in each frame, such as a crowd of people on a busy street.

-Assumptions can also be made regarding the camera: is it fixed, or can it move about?
-Fixed camera is easier.
-Multiple cameras is also a possibility, given assumptions about where the cameras are in physical space relative to each other.
+Assumptions can also be made regarding whether the camera is fixed or moving.
+Feature tracking with a moving camera is a more challenging problem.
+Another possibility is tracking with Mmltiple cameras, with some assumptions about where the cameras are in physical space relative to each other.

 <p align="center">
   <img src="https://github.com/Visininjr/cs131_notes_dev/blob/master/images/feature-tracking.jpg?raw=true" width="600">
   <br />
   <em>
-    Feature Tracking [2]
+    Figure 1.
+Feature point detection and tracking (Credit: Yonsei Univ.
+[2])
   </em>
 </p>